ArkZero01/Recolor-Pi/README.md

 # Recolor-Pi
-Recognizing and sorting color of the image by using Python and Raspberry Pi
+Recognizing color of the image by using Python and Raspberry Pi